 A. The City does not encourage the removal of healthy trees, even if they are causing uplift of sidewalks.
 The City prefers to take proactive steps to save trees by installing root barriers to help prevent the uplifting of sidewalks.

 - Note: There are some instances where an invasive species of tree may have been planted in the past and the tree is causing significant issue or the tree is diseased and needs to be removed.

-- Prior to any tree removal, the resident shall contact and confirm with the City arborist.
-The City arborist will then determine if the tree needs to be removed or if other methods such as root barriers will allow the tree to remain.
+- Prior to any tree removal, the resident shall contact and confirm with the Grounds Division.
+The Grounds Division will then determine if the tree needs to be removed or if other methods such as root barriers will allow the tree to remain.